 International Undergraduate Enrollment Trends

-- International undergraduates come from more than 70 countries, with China the largest source, accounting for almost one-third of international undergraduate students, followed by Saudi Arabia and South Korea.
+- International undergraduates come from more than 75 countries, with China the largest source, accounting for more than one-third of international undergraduate students, followed by Saudi Arabia and India.

 International Graduate and Law Enrollment Trends

-- A total of 984 international graduate and law students enrolled in 2017, compared with 1,051 in 2016.
-The largest proportion of students enrolled in CDM and KGSB (43 percent and 38 percent, respectively).
+- A total of 871 international graduate and law students enrolled in 2018, compared with 984 in 2017.
+The largest proportion of students enrolled in CDM and KGSB.
+Nineteen percent of CDM enrollment and 14 percent of KGSB enrollment is international students.

-- Students come from about 70 countries, with nearly one-third from China, followed by Saudi Arabia and India.
+- Students come from about 70 countries, with more than one quarter from China, followed by Saudi Arabia and India.